 With an extensive background in curriculum development and teaching, Dr. Lord specializes in drawing on the intersection of Western science and Eastern philosophy to develop new models of education and public health.
 She enjoys writing and has lectured in a variety of public and professional forums throughout the country.

-As an educator for the past 17 years, Julie has taught children of all ages in a wide range of academic environments.
-She has extensive experience integrating mindfulness and wellness into teaching and classrooms.
+As an educator for the past 19 years, Julie has taught children of all ages in a wide range of academic environments.
+She has extensive experience integrating mindfulness and wellness into elementary education.

 Trudy draws on her studies in health and wellness, education, meditation and mindfulness, as well as the arts to develop art-based curricula and community art programs that focus on self-development through creative expression.